2022 Northeast Conference men's basketball tournament

 The 2022 Northeast Conference men's basketball tournament was the postseason men's basketball tournament for the Northeast Conference (NEC) for the 2021–22 NCAA Division I men's basketball season.
 The tournament took place on four dates between February 28 and March 8, 2022, with each game hosted by the higher-seeded school.
 The tournament winner, the Bryant Bulldogs, received the conference's automatic bid to the NCAA tournament, the first for the Bulldogs.
 This was also Bryant's final season in the NEC, as the school joined the America East Conference that July.

 Seeds

-All nine of the eligible ten teams in the conference qualified for the tournament.
+All nine of the eligible teams in the conference qualified for the tournament.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.

 The tiebreakers used by the NEC are 1) head-to-head records of teams with identical records, 2) comparison of records against individual teams in the conference starting with the top-ranked team(s) and working down and 3) NCAA NET Rankings available on day following the conclusion of Northeast Conference regular-season play.
 The round-robin record tiebreaker was used to place Saint Francis (PA), Fairleigh Dickinson, and Central Connecticut in that order for the last three seeds.